makokaz/parallel-distributed-programming/20vgg/README.md

 There is a layer called dropout, which randomly turns off (zeros) output of the previous layer (i.e., output_i = 0 with some probability and input_i otherwise).

-Dropout is OFF by default (i.e., output_i = input_i).
+Dropout is OFF by default (i.e., output_i = input_i) for the reproducibility of the results.
 You may turn it on by giving --dropout 1.

 Dropout is generally believed to improve generalization.
 The reason that dropout is nevertheless off by default is to make the network behavior more predictable/deterministic and to make the convergence for small training data faster.